typelevel/Laika/docs/05-extending-laika/03-implementing-directives.md

 Combinators:

 * `attribute(Int)` for accessing a single attribute, e.g. `attribute(0)` for the first.
-  Like with named attributes, you can turn them into @:ref(Optional Attributes) or apply @:ref(Type Conversions).
+  Like with named attributes, you can turn them into [Optional Attributes] or apply [Type Conversions].

 * `positionalAttributes` for accessing all positional attributes as a list of values.
   Applying a type conversion like `.as[Int]` in this case changes the result to be `Seq[Int]`.